catpea/catpea-project/database/furkies-purrkies/poem-1263/index.md

 ---

-Science popularizers provide beauty, context and content, orienting the your student in correct directions.
+Science popularizers provide beauty, context and content, orienting the student in correct directions.

 One fact that fake education obscures, is that in everything is cross connected.